 Get the best out of this happiness activity – be persistent.
 Consistent practice helps you build your optimist muscle.
 Write daily for a month.
 You can read more about it here.

 It might not come easily at first, but keep going.
-Be patient, be positive…eventually things come together.
+Be patient, and be positive…eventually things come together.

 In the comments below, I’d love to hear from you.
 How do you manage that ‘life sucks’ period?

-Step forward and let’s hear from you.
+Step forward, and let’s hear from you.
 YOUR share could trigger a breakthrough or inspiration that someone else really needs.

 Thanks in advance for sharing this article with others.